bitofhope/fullwidth/README.md

 # bunnysay
-Bunny Sign for terminals with wchar support
+Bunny Sign for terminals with UTF-8 support

 ```
 ｜￣￣￣￣￣￣￣￣￣￣｜